noia-network/noia-node/README.md

 | no | nodeId | nodeId | string | generated | Node identifier if skipping blockchain.

-`*` mandatory to override value to connect to NOIA master and serve content using WS protocol (default setup).
+`*` mandatory to make sure configuration is correct to connect to NOIA master and serve content using WebRTC protocol (default setup) or via secure WS (WebSockets).
+Currently HTTPS is not recommended and poorly supported.

 **Note**: `skipBlockchain` is turned on by default while we develop blockchain network.